executors/executors/explanatory.md

 encounter as normal.
 However, it is not clear what mechanism, if any, one-way execution functions should use for error reporting.

-### Additional Thread Pool Types
+### Thread Pool Variations

 Our proposal specifies a single thread pool type, `static_thread_pool`, which represents a simple thread pool which assumes that the creator knows the correct thread count for the use case.
-As a result, it assumes a pre-determined sizing and does not automatically resize itself.
+As a result, it assumes a pre-determined sizing and does not automatically resize itself and has no default size.

+There exist heuristics for right-sizing a thread pool (both statically determined like 2*hardware_concurrency, as well as dynamically adjusted), but these are considered to be out of scope of this proposal as a reasonable size pool is specific to the application and hardware.

 We recognize that alternative approaches serving other use cases exist and anticipate additional thread pool proposals.
 In particular, we are aware of a separate effort which will propose an additional thread pool type, `dynamic_thread_pool`, and we expect this type of thread pool to be both dynamically and automatically resizable.

 ### Execution Resources